 Grades - Only those courses completed with a grade of "C" (60%) or better will be considered for transfer credit.
 Credit courses graded with a Pass (P) grade, will be assessed as a "C" grade for purposes of transfer assessment.
-Credit courses graded with a Pass (P) grade will be assessed as a "C" grade for purposes of transfer assessment.

 Residency Requirement - In order to receive an undergraduate degree from the Alberta University of the Arts, students must complete at least 50% of the total number of credits required for their program, including their final 30 credits completed, in attendance at AUArts.
 For this reason, transfer applicants will normally receive a maximum of two years transfer credit for equivalent study at another Institution.